mhedge11/mhedge11.github.io/index.md

 have 2-3 other project that would be good to put for this course

 ### Web Development Course - (Class Projects - Individual) Fall 2021
-(3-4 total - need to look up and put onto this page) Technologies Used: ReactJS, etc.

 ### Operating Systems - (Class Projects - Individual) Fall 2020
-4-6 projects or possible put as 1 big project with parts broken out